top of page

 Drag the bottom line upside to see the available options.
 Then select the ‘Stock Screener’ option to scan the stocks based on your criteria.

-If you are a first time user and yet set up a system, select the ‘filters’ option from the right side window.
+If you are a first-time user and have yet to set up a system, select the ‘filters’ option from the right-side window.

 Tradingview Stock Screener Filter (technical and fundamental)